 Here are some of my favorite photos from my time with Molly and Brian.
 I have had so much fun getting to know these two.
 I wish them all the best! -M

-I love wine country weddings!
-I’ve been working hard to finish up Molly and Brian’s wedding day photos taken at BR Cohn Winery in Sonoma California and I wanted to give you all a little sneak peak of the goods.
+I love wine-country weddings!
+I’ve been working hard to finish up Molly and Brian’s wedding day photos taken at BR Cohn Winery in Sonoma California and I wanted to give you all a little sneak peek of the goods.
 I’ll be posting the wedding photos soon.
 So many more to come.
-Stay tuned…
+Stay tuned… -M

 About a week ago, I left the mountains of Montana to head over to Sonoma, California to photograph the long awaited wedding weekend of Molly and Brian.
 Back in mid May, I made the same journey to photograph their engagement session.
 Sonoma is a truly beautiful place.
 This time of year the famous grapevines are starting to bear their fruit and the surrounding valleys are covered in multi-layered shades of green.
 Molly and Brian live in Chicago, Illinois, not far from my old stomping grounds of my youth.
 Rather than soak in the midwest humidity, they decided to have their wedding out west and bring out all of their friends and family out to California for their big day.
 I met up with them Friday evening at the famous El Dorado Kitchen Restaurant in the heart of downtown Sonoma for their rehearsal dinner with close friends and family members.
 Here are some of my favorites from the evening.
 I’ve been busy working on all of their wedding day photos and will post them soon.
 More goodness to come. -M